Arjun-08/Smart-Product-Pricing-Solution/README.md

 sample_test_out.csv — Sample output format

-Output Format
+Output Format:

-Your final submission file must have:

 sample_id,price

-with all test IDs and predicted float prices (positive values only).
+The final submission file must contain all test IDs and corresponding predicted float prices (positive values only).

-⚙️ Methodology
+Methodology
-1. Overview
+Overview

-We designed a multimodal learning pipeline combining text features and image embeddings.
+A multimodal learning pipeline was designed combining text features and image embeddings.
-A single LightGBM regressor learns from the concatenated feature set to predict prices efficiently and accurately.
+A single LightGBM regressor learns from the concatenated feature set to efficiently and accurately predict prices.

-2. Data Preprocessing
+Data Preprocessing

-Text Cleaning: lowercasing, whitespace normalization.
+Text Cleaning: Lowercasing and whitespace normalization.

-Image Downloading: parallel download with retries, caching locally to /content/image_cache/.
+Image Downloading: Parallel downloading with retries, cached locally at /content/image_cache/.

-Missing Handling: invalid URLs or unreadable images replaced with zero-vector embeddings.
+Missing Handling: Invalid URLs or unreadable images replaced with zero-vector embeddings.

-3. Feature Engineering
+Feature Engineering
-📝 Text Features
+Text Features

+Extracted using:

-Extracted with TfidfVectorizer(ngram_range=(1,2), min_df=3, max_features=150_000)
+TfidfVectorizer(ngram_range=(1,2), min_df=3, max_features=150_000)

-Captures unigrams and bigrams to represent product names, attributes, and quantities.
+Captures unigrams and bigrams representing product names, attributes, and quantities.

-🖼️ Image Features
+Image Features

-Pretrained EfficientNet-B0 used as frozen feature extractor (include_top=False, pooling='avg', weights='imagenet').
+Pretrained EfficientNet-B0 used as a frozen feature extractor:

+include_top=False, pooling='avg', weights='imagenet'

-Each image produces a 1280-dimensional embedding.
+Each image generates a 1280-dimensional embedding.

 Images resized to 224×224 and processed in batches of 64.

-🔗 Feature Fusion
+Feature Fusion

-Text TF-IDF (sparse) and image embeddings (dense) concatenated using scipy.sparse.hstack.
+Text TF-IDF (sparse) and image embeddings (dense) concatenated using:

+scipy.sparse.hstack

-Resulting multimodal feature space used for LightGBM regression.
+The resulting multimodal feature space is used as input to the LightGBM regressor.

-4. Model Training
+Model Training

 Regressor: LightGBM (LGBMRegressor)
 Objective: MAE (robust and well aligned with SMAPE)

 Parameters:

 {